apache/kudu/java/README.md

 WARNING: Support for Spark 1 is deprecated as of Kudu 1.5.0 and may be removed in the next minor release.

+WARNING: Spark 2.2+ requires Java 8 at runtime even though Kudu Spark 2.x integration is Java 7 compatible.
+Spark 2.2 is the default dependency version as of Kudu 1.5.0.

 State of Eclipse integration
 ------------------------------------------------------------